JBShaffer91/JS-Portfolio/README.md

 git clone https://github.com/JBShaffer91/JS-Portfolio
 code . (to open in Visual Studio Code)

 _Following the above steps will bring this code into your VS Code.
 If the purpose of cloning this file is to use it as a template, I have no issue with that.
 All that's asked of you is to put in the effort and make it your own.
-Do not pretend to have written code that you did not write.
-Everything is documented and timestamped.
+Do not pretend to have written code that you did not write._

 ## Known Bugs